lynn-miller/LFMC_estimation/InstallNotes.md

 - To create a shortcut for JupyterLab, copy and rename the Jupyter shortcut, and change "jupyter-notebook-script.py" to "jupyter-lab-script.py" in the Target

 ## Links
-The instructions here are fairly complete and easy to follow: https://towardsdatascience.com/setting-up-tensorflow-gpu-with-cuda-and-anaconda-onwindows-2ee9c39b5c44
+If you have problems setting up tensorflow on Windows to recognize the GPU, the instructions here are fairly complete and easy to follow: https://towardsdatascience.com/setting-up-tensorflow-gpu-with-cuda-and-anaconda-onwindows-2ee9c39b5c44

 This article has some more info and some code to test the install: